WashingtonHispanic Newspaper “Introduction to Fairfax University of America”

-Fairfax, VA – Virginia International University is proud of its 4-year history of growth and expansion as a non-profit private institution that offers business, computer, English Language Proficiency (ESL) courses, graduate and undergraduate MBA programs.
+Fairfax, VA – Fairfax University of America is proud of its 4-year history of growth and expansion as a non-profit private institution that offers business, computer, English Language Proficiency (ESL) courses, graduate and undergraduate MBA programs.

-Virginia International University was established in 1998 as a university where students can come together, exchange ideas, build trust among cultures and develop a rigorous moral character while challenging old, preconceived models and methods of academic instruction.
+Fairfax University of America was established in 1998 as a university where students can come together, exchange ideas, build trust among cultures and develop a rigorous moral character while challenging old, preconceived models and methods of academic instruction.
 In four short years, the school has been growing, enrollment has been increasing, and a diversified international community of students and scholars has been developing with the common aim of bridging cultural and linguistic difference.
-VIU response to the growing needs for high-quality affordable education for international students over 19 different countries around the world.
-Dr. Isa Sarac, the founder, and president of the Virginia International University expressed his thrill in celebrating this growth success, and was very proud to announce that the University will move to larger and better facilities at a new location in February 2003.
+FXUA response to the growing needs for high-quality affordable education for international students over 19 different countries around the world.
+Dr. Isa Sarac, the founder, and president of the Fairfax University of America expressed his thrill in celebrating this growth success, and was very proud to announce that the University will move to larger and better facilities at a new location in February 2003.

 Our vision is to create partnerships within the local, national and international communities by educating and enriching eager international students with the ambition and focus that define and reflect our commitment to global education, economic participation and community action.